 Foam boards provide a small amount of thermal insulation, which can be helpful when installing tile on exterior walls or over heated flooring systems.
 This insulation benefit is more about creating a thermal break, than it is about providing any significant insulating value (R-value).

-Cement and fiber cement boards offer superior dimensional stability and compression resistance, which makes them ideal for additional reinforcement of structural wall assemblies (load bearing walls).
-Some say that they are also best used for heavier tile installations, but this is not at all correct.
+Cement and fiber cement boards also offer superior dimensional stability and compression resistance, which makes them ideal for additional reinforcement of structural wall assemblies (load bearing walls).
+Some say that they are also best used for heavier tile installations, but this is not accurate.

 Common Mistakes When Installing Cement Backer Board in Showers